 Unlike Jules Isaac, who used guilt to influence the Catholic position toward Judaism, the Neoconservatives used flattery to influence Protestants to support the State of Israel.
 A notion of shared “Judeo-Christian tradition” and “Judeo-Christian morality” was promoted, and fundamental differences between Christians and Jews were swept under the rug.
 One may question their sincerity, but the fact is that you will not normally hear a Neoconservative Jew say anything other than praise about Christianity – at least not in public.

 For the Neoconservatives, therefore, any reminder that prominent Jews ever blamed Christianity for the Holocaust is highly inconvenient.
-An effective response is to turn it around by having a Jew conspicuously defend Christianity, assigning blame for the Holocaust preferably to some putative enemy of both Christians and Jews, as Schachtel does.
+An effective response is to turn it around by having a Jew conspicuously defend Christianity, assigning blame for the Holocaust preferably to some putative enemy of both Christians and Jews, which is how Schachtel represents Hitler.

 Thus a writer for a Neoconservative publication condemned Cenk Uygur's mention of an old Jewish interpretation of the Final Solution as “Holocaust Revisionism.”